Why is my iPhone not turning on – causes and fixes (Updated)

 Why isn’t my iPhone turning on and what causes the issue

-When you see your iPhone will not turn on and you are not sure why isn’t my iPhone turning on, in most cases, this is caused due to corrupted firmware or the battery being down, or due to a system glitch.
-However, all these problems can be solved quite easily as discussed above in the post.
+When you see your iPhone is not turning on and you are not sure about ‘why my iPhone won’t power on’, in most cases, this is caused due to corrupted firmware or due to a system glitch.

 Why is my iPhone charging but not turning on?